 Italy, But Slower: A Toddler’s Tour of Puglia

 I used to travel to see it all.
-I’d land somewhere and immediately set out with a vague (okay fine, somewhat detailed) itinerary, and a completely unjustified confidence in my ability to figure things out on foot.
-I didn’t care how many buses it took or whether the train schedule hadn’t been updated since Mussolini.
-I’d always squeeze in one more nook, one more cranny, one more hilltop, one more regrettable regional liqueur, and I‘d always imagined my first trip to Italy’s boot-heel to be just that.
+I’d land in Italy and immediately set out with a vague itinerary (though my husband would call it an army drill) and a complete confidence in my ability to figure things out on foot.
+I didn’t care how many buses it took or whether the train schedule was written by someone on a typewriter in Rome.
+I’d always squeeze in one more nook, one more cranny, one more hilltop, one more regrettable spritz, and I’d always imagined my first trip to Italy’s boot-heel to be just that.

-Now, my trips are a choreography of calm efficiency, a suitcase that doubles as a mobile pantry-slash-toy-cupboard and a ticking time bomb on legs, who thinks every fountain is a bath and every staircase is an assault course.
-There’s always a bag full of snacks, an obsessive knowledge of shade patterns, and the creeping dread of skipped naps.
-Having Ezra, a whole 21 months of joy and hearing the word ‘no’, forced me to do something unthinkable on my travels.
+Now, my trips are choreographed around our little ticking time bomb on legs, who thinks every fountain is a bath and every staircase is an assault course.
+You’ll find me checking in a suitcase that doubles as a mobile pantry-slash-toy-cupboard, and by day one, I will have studied the afternoon shade patterns obsessively in an attempt to avoid the creeping dread of skipped naps.
+Having Ezra, a whole 21 months of pure delight (but saying the word ‘no’ far too many times in a day), forced me to do something unthinkable on my travels.

 I slowed down.

-There’s a version of me that would have zigzagged across all of Puglia by train just to eat the best dish in each province.
-But on this trip, Ezra taught me to find joy in rewatching a pigeon crossing a piazza six times, and sitting still while he inhales a square of focaccia in record time.
+There’s a version of me that would have zig-zagged across all of Puglia by train just to eat the best dish in each town.
+But on this trip, Ezra taught me to find joy in him rewatching a pigeon crossing a piazza six times, and to sit still while he inhales a square of focaccia in record time.
+Here’s how Puglia with a toddler really went down.

 ostuni

 We began in Ostuni, the White City, for a friend’s wedding.
 Accommodation on even ground was sorted, thank God, because pushing a buggy through that town is like doing squats in a sauna.
-The town coils upward in pale, circular confusion, a structure that would even challenge Escher.
-You’re forced to surrender to its terrain, and that was lesson one: slow travel isn't always a choice.
+The town coils upward in pale, circular confusion, a structure that forces you to surrender to its terrain.
+And that was lesson one: slow travel isn't always a choice.
 Sometimes it's the result of topography.

 The first stop on the Puglia itinerary saw us lunching at Taverna della Gelosia, tucked beneath a leafy canopy, at a table set with hand-painted plates and breeze-tousled napkins.
-And Ezra?
-Elbow-deep in focaccia, which became a sort of edible security blanket for the rest of the trip.
+Ezra was soon elbow-deep in focaccia, which became a sort of edible security blanket for the rest of the trip when he was fussy with food.
 He’d have sold us all for a warm square of it, and honestly, so would I.

-We swept past Bar Perso, where people sit on the steps, sipping spritzes and pretending to read Knausgaard.
+We swept past Bar Perso, where people sit on the steps, sipping spritzes and pretending to read something literary.
 We looked at it longingly.
-In another life, we’d be there, holding hands and balancing plastic cups.
+In another life, we’d be there, holding hands and balancing our glasses as we looked out over the panorama.
 But in this life, we had a toddler trying to eat the corner of his board book as we carried that buggy up and down a thousand steps in midday heat.
-Still, we were here, together, and that counted for everything.
+Still, we were here, together, and in the moments that we weren’t sweating buckets while carting prince Ezra around in his wheeled throne, it was wonderful.

 MONOPOLI

 After the wedding, we left the fairytale hilltops for the coast.
-We took the train (did I mention neither of us drive?
+We took the train (did I mention that neither of us drive?
 Yes, that’s been fun) to Monopoli, with no plans, just a relaxed ambition to not do much.
 In a satisfyingly unbothered Italian manner, we scoped out our apartment and arrived before booking it.
 Wedding guests raised brows at our laissez-faire approach.
 We raised our glasses and prayed that the apartment we’d scouted wouldn’t have death stairs or glass coffee tables.
 It didn’t.
 It was perfect.
 Modern, with a balcony overlooking Piazza Vittorio Emanuele II, and best of all, a kitchen that folded away into a cupboard like origami.
-The ultimate in baby-proof design.
-Ezra could throw a spoon with wild abandon and not knock anything over.
+The ultimate in toddler-proof design, Ezra could throw his toys with wild abandon and not knock anything over.

 That first evening, we accidentally fell straight into a festival of ukeleles (a real thing) and of saints, which wasn’t on our list of things to do in Monopoli.
 The whole town was outside, dressed in their best, eating and laughing, food in one hand, rosary beads in the other.
 We joined in like locals with Ezra perched on his dad’s shoulders watching the religious procession.
 At sunset, after feasting on zucchini flower pinsotti, we headed to the harbour where the stonewashed buildings turned a hue of burnt honey in the fading light.

 We walked to Spiaggia di Cala Porto Rosso about twenty minutes away, which felt like a pilgrimage with a toddler in the heat.
 We realised too late that we had no parasol — we had taken this whole go-with-the-flow approach a bit too literally.
 Thankfully, a more well-prepared dad lent us his spare.
 We left Ezra snoozing under the shade and swam for twenty uninterrupted minutes, just us.
-When he woke, he met the sea properly.
-He flailed around like a dolphin impersonator with a taste for sand, and still talks about the sea every day.
-That evening, we dined at Pugliami, where the waiters co-parented him while we tried to eat.
-Dinner arrived roughly three moon cycles later, in classic southern Italian fashion, and Ezra ordered orecchiette.
+When he woke, he saw the sea properly, flailing around like a dolphin impersonator.
+That evening, after a quick refresh in the apartment, we dined at Pugliami, where dinner did arrive eventually (worth the wait), and the waiters happily co-parented Ezra while we tried to eat.
+And yes, Ezra ordered orecchiette.
 Again.

 POLIGNANO A MARE